 - One ballot for any member of his or her immediate family: spouse, parent, child, grandparent or sibling or spouse’s parent, grandparent, or sibling.

 *** Immediate family now includes grandchildren, who may also pick up a ballot for their family member.
 The law was changed in the 2021 Legislative Session. ***

 A designee can pick up a ballot for another voter only within the 9-day period before Election Day and on Election Day.
 The designee must have a written, signed authorization from the voter in order to pick up their ballot and present a photo ID.

 Quick facts about mail ballot voting:

-- Florida has been a no-excuse absentee state for almost 20 years.
+- Florida has been a no-excuse absentee state for over 20 years.
 The Legislature passed this law following the 2000 recount.

 We will also still have in-person voting options such as early voting